NicholasLYang/uptointerpretation/content/posts/avoid-provinciality.md

 utterly amazed at how much better it was.
 There was no fire and fury.
 There was no micromanaging boss breathing down my neck.
 There was no incompetent CTO making arbitrary decisions on the fly.

-One final experience with provinciality comes from academia.
-I'll admit that I have not experienced this first-hand.
-In academia---specifically math and computer science---provinciality can be rather challenging to determine because professors by their very nature are isolated in very specific subfields.
-That doesn't mean they're provincial per se, nonetheless it can be easy to confuse the two.

-In this case, provinciality can come with age.
-Professors who are still tenure-track and not tenured need to prove their research again and again.
-They have to hustle to get grants, to get papers accepted, etc. Professors who are tenured do not have to do this.
-Professors who are tenured and close to retirement especially do not have to do this.
-Therefore, it can be a little dangerous getting advice from an older professor close to retirement.
-The unfortunate truth is that many times, a subfield dies with a professor.
-A professor may push their student into doing work that is no longer popular, and therefore has extremely limited career prospects.
-Even worse, they can discourage their students from pursuing other, more fruitful areas.
-There's an old adage that if a respected elder in a field says that something can be accomplished, it almost surely will be.
-If they say it is impossible, then it definitely will be accomplished!

-I'm not saying to avoid elderly professors.
-They're often wonderful people who can teach you multitudes.
-It's just better at times to seek out advice from more than just elderly professors.
-Conferences are a great way to get a feel for the larger academic world.

 Which brings me to my advice on how to avoid provinciality.
 First, seek out information beyond your environment.
 Read online, find books,